XiaohanZhao123/KernelSpike/readme.md

 ## TODO

-- [ ] Implement the kernel function
+- [ ] Implement the kernel-weight metho
-- [ ] Implement the spike convolution layer with kernel function
+- [ ] Implement the kernel-attention method
-- [ ] Implement the auto diff w.r.t. the kernel function
+- [ ] Implement the ... undergoing method
-- [ ] Test, and make sure the algorithm can converge

 ## Usage
 To run the code, you need to install the dependencies first: